 However, a researcher in Friesland thinks, though the local production potential approach is a reasonable solution, payment according to benefits would be better.
 The latter is also the opinion of Finnish respondents of the environmental associations and administration.
 In North England next to the environmental administration, the environmental associations are in particular in favour of reward systems according to benefits.
-However, respondents of the environmental administration in Flanders warn that payment based on benefits may in fact reward the former causers of environmental problems.
+However, respondents of the environmental administration, the group of "others" and a tourism association in Flanders warn that payment based on benefits may in fact reward the former causers of environmental problems.